khalea/khalea/README.md

 #### What Am I Up To?

-- 🖥 Working as a Data Engineer in beautiful San Francisco
+- 🖥 Working as an iOS Engineer @ Shopify in beautiful San Francisco
-- ✏ Writing developer tutorials (open for work!)
-- ❓ Trying to figure out what to do with my personal website (lol)
+- 👾 Learning Unreal Engine, C++, and Blender

 #### About